habashynn/emails-to-pushbullet/README.md

 emails-to-pushbullet
 ====================

 Receive PushBullet notifications from e-mails sent to a mailbox.
+This script requires that PHP is able to execute imap_ functions to read your mailbox.

 Thanks to
 ====================

-PushBullet service by PushBullet (http://www.pushbullet.com) PushBullet PHP API by ivkos (https://github.com/ivkos/PushBullet-for-PHP) PHP IMAP by barbushin (https://github.com/barbushin/php-imap)
+  - PushBullet service by PushBullet (http://www.pushbullet.com)
+  - PushBullet PHP API by ivkos (https://github.com/ivkos/PushBullet-for-PHP)
+  - PHP IMAP by barbushin (https://github.com/barbushin/php-imap)

 How to install